hansenlab/spqn_paper/README.md

 The original data was downloaded from GTEx portal: https://gtexportal.org/home/datasets

-The processed data is available at XXX.
+The processed data is available at https://zenodo.org/record/5784626#.YcC7lr3MLxR.

 ### Drosophila bulk RNA-seq